Why This Matters

 The Catcher in the Rye by J.D.
 Salinger

-- "Phoniness" as central critique captures adolescent disillusionment with adult hypocrisy and social performance
+- "Phoniness" as central critique captures adolescent disillusionment with adult hypocrisy and social performance.

 The Awakening by Kate Chopin

-- Free indirect discourse blurs narrator and character, immersing readers in Edna's evolving consciousness
+- Free indirect discourse blurs narrator and character, immersing readers in Edna's evolving consciousness without fully endorsing or condemning her choices.

 The Sun Also Rises by Ernest Hemingway

-- Iceberg theory in action: Hemingway's minimalist prose leaves emotion unstated, requiring readers to infer meaning
+- Iceberg theory in action: Hemingway's minimalist prose leaves emotion unstated, requiring readers to infer meaning from dialogue and action.
+What characters don't say matters as much as what they do.

-Compare: The Catcher in the Rye vs. The Awakening—both protagonists reject social roles, but Holden retreats into cynicism and breakdown while Edna moves toward self-assertion and tragic choice.
+Compare: The Catcher in the Rye vs. The Awakening: both protagonists reject social roles, but Holden retreats into cynicism and breakdown while Edna moves toward self-assertion and tragic choice.
 Holden fears adulthood; Edna has already lived it and found it hollow.

 Sin, Guilt, and Moral Complexity